Demant A/S (OTCMKTS:WILYY) Sees Unusually-High Trading Volume - Here's Why

-Shares of Demant A/S Unsponsored ADR (OTCMKTS:WILYY - Get Free Report) saw an uptick in trading volume on Wednesday .
-653 shares changed hands during trading, an increase of 44% from the previous session's volume of 455 shares.The stock last traded at $16.60 and had previously closed at $16.30.
+Shares of Demant A/S Unsponsored ADR (OTCMKTS:WILYY - Get Free Report) saw an uptick in trading volume on Tuesday .
+400 shares changed hands during mid-day trading, a decline of 8% from the previous session's volume of 433 shares.The stock last traded at $17.12 and had previously closed at $16.60.

-Separately, Jefferies Financial Group upgraded shares of Demant A/S from a "hold" rating to a "strong-buy" rating in a report on Wednesday, March 18th.
-Two analysts have rated the stock with a Strong Buy rating and one has given a Hold rating to the company's stock.
-According to data from MarketBeat, the stock presently has a consensus rating of "Buy".
+Separately, Jefferies Financial Group raised shares of Demant A/S from a "hold" rating to a "strong-buy" rating in a research report on Wednesday, March 18th.
+Two investment analysts have rated the stock with a Strong Buy rating and one has assigned a Hold rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of "Buy".

 (Get Free Report